riconaranjo/COMP-2402/Final Review.md

 1. Draw a picture of an SLList containing the values a, b, c, and d.
 Be sure to show the head and tail pointers.

+    ...in markdown? [nah]

 2. Consider how to implement a Queue as an SLList.
 When we enqueue (add(x)) an element, where does it go?
 When we dequeue (remove()) an element, where does it come from?

+    A queue can be created with two pointers: head and tail

+    - The tail should be here new nodes are added to, so they can point to the existing queue
+    - Removals should be made at the head, so that head.next becomes the new head

 3. Consider how to implement a Stack as an SLList.
 When we push an element where does it go?
 When we pop an element where does it come from?

+    Only one pointer is needed: head

+    - Insertion and removals should be done at the head

 4. How quickly can we find the ith node in an SLList?

+    Quick to find if near the front [head]
+    - O(1+i)

 5. Explain why we can't have an efficient implementation of a Deque using an SLList.

+    You don't have quick access to the predecessor to the tail

+    - Tail is only good for insertion
+    - Can be fixed with doubly linked list

 ### 3.2 Doubly-Linked Lists